webcompere/system-stubs/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/r943gjn189rlxts9/branch/main?svg=true)](https://ci.appveyor.com/project/ashleyfrieze/system-stubs/branch/main)
  [![codecov](https://codecov.io/gh/webcompere/system-stubs/branch/main/graph/badge.svg?token=J0N9VCXFQ1)](https://codecov.io/gh/webcompere/system-stubs)

 > **⚠ WARNING: JDK Compatibility.**
-> From JDK16 onwards, there's deep restrictons on the ability to use reflection to modify the Unmodifiable `Map` where `System` stores the
+> From JDK16 onwards, there's deep restrictons on the ability to use reflection.
-> environment variables.
-We're looking for a fix to this.
-Until then, this library is not recommended for environment variable settings in Java 16+.
+>
+> Consequently, this library now uses `mockito-inline` version 3.x to enable
+> the interception of calls for reading environment variables.
+This requires consumers
+> to both use a compatible version of Mockito AND be prepared for the _inline_
+> implementation of Mockito mocks.
+>
+> Where this isn't appropriate, the [v1.x](https://github.com/webcompere/system-stubs/tree/1.x)
+> version of this will still work for Java versions below 16, and may also be
+> co-erced into working with via the java [command line](https://github.com/stefanbirkner/system-lambda/issues/23#issuecomment-1007608124).
+>
+> The long-term plan for this library is to use more interceptors of system
+> functions with Mockito where possible, unless a more direct route becomes available.
+> While this library will continue to be built for Java 8 at the moment, in future it
+> may also move to a higher base version.
+The v1.x branch will stay on Java 8.

 ## Overview
 System Stubs is used to test code which depends on methods in `java.lang.System`.

 It is published under the [MIT license](http://opensource.org/licenses/MIT) and requires at least Java 8.
 There is a [walkthrough of its main features](https://www.baeldung.com/java-system-stubs) over on [Baeldung.com](https://www.baeldung.com).

+System Stubs [originated](History.md) as a fork of System Lambda, originally by Stefan Birkner, and is a partial rewrite and refactor of it.
+It has diverged in implementation from the original, but largely retains compatibility.

 It is divided into: